Street naming and numbering

 • the council was not informed of the original development so we have not registered the property

-To check if your property has been registered please email nlpg@arun.gov.uk.
-If the property has not been registered you will be asked to complete an application.
+To check if your property has been registered, please email landcharges@arun.gov.uk.
+If the property has not been registered, you will be asked to complete an application.

-Royal Mail will only accept new or amended property details (like a new house name) from us, you cannot do this yourself.
+Royal Mail will only accept new or amended property details (like a new house name) from us; you cannot do this yourself.

-It's important your address is registered so this information can be passed on to the emergency services, Royal Mail and any other organisations that may need it.
+It's important that your address is registered so this information can be passed on to the emergency services, Royal Mail and any other organisations that may need it.

 Platinum Award for Address Data 2022, 2023, 2024 Geoplace Exemplar Awards